Mbourdon95/Jeu_Du_Pong/README.md

 using System.Media;
 ```

-We add Ce using to be able, at the end of our code add sounds for example for a point addition, a victory.
+We add this using to be able, at the end of our code add sounds for example for a point addition, a victory.

 ### Conception :
 Il faut tout d'abord récupérer la localisation de notre balle (déclarer en tant que pictureBox1)